mendix/docs/content/refguide/call-rest-action.md

 This option allows you to send binary data (for example, the contents of a FileDocument).

-### 4.3 Form-data
+### 4.3 Form-Data

-This option allows you to generate a multipart/form-data request multiple parts.
-Each part is a pair with a key and a value (a microflow expression).
-FileDocuments and Images are are also supported for this option when used as a variable in microflow expression.
+This option allows you to generate a multipart/form-data request for multiple parts.
+Each part is a pair with a key and a value (microflow expression).

+FileDocuments and images are are also supported for this option when used as variables in microflow expressions.

 #### 4.3.1 Content Type

-Setting up a **Content-Type header** for a Form-data request will result in a consistency error as it will be set automatically to **multipart/form-data**.
-Content-Type for the FileDocument part will be **application/octet-stream**
+Setting up a **Content-Type header** for a form-data request will result in a consistency error, as it will automatically be set to **multipart/form-data**.

+The content type for the FileDocument part is **application/octet-stream**.

 ### 4.4 Custom Request Template